RickyWang1020/CSDSNotes/README.md

 This game supports 3 classic difficulties (easy/medium/hard) and customizing the size of game board.
 The player can also "mark flag" on the potential bomb positions.

+This game has been tested on XCode v11.5.

 ## How to Play
 1. Run the main file and start by selecting the difficulty (the program will raise error when encountering invalid inputs);
 2. In the game interface: